gerd-moellmann/emacs-with-cl-packages/README.md

 I ported this to the mainline GNU/Emacs (branch scratch/igc on savannah) and it wsa developed further there and here.
-Pip Cet has taken over further development at some point because I didn't want to do it anymore.
+Pip Cet has taken over further development at some point because I don't want to maintain this (or anything else) in mainline Emacs.

-Works quite well for me on macOS.
+Works well for me on macOS.
 I'm using this daily.

 ## Child frames on ttys